Search

 There are a few reasons why you may opt for a different database (beyond just generally having more familiarity with another technology):

-Complex Query Patterns: If your system requires complex queries, such as those needing joins or multi-table transactions, DynamoDB might not cut it.
-It's great for basic queries but struggles with more intricate operations.
+- Complex Query Patterns: If your system requires complex queries, such as those needing joins or ad-hoc aggregations, DynamoDB might not cut it.
+DynamoDB does support transactions across multiple tables (up to 100 items per transaction), but it lacks the flexible querying capabilities of SQL databases.

 Summary